jecisc/TinyLogger/documentation/UserGuide.md

 Additionaly to those methods, `TinyLogger` also propose ways to add loggers only if they have no equivalent already registered.

-In order to archieve this result, you can use the equivalent of the methods previously explained, replacing `add` by `ensure`:
+To archieve this result, use the equivalent of the methods previously explained, replacing `add` by `ensure`:
 ```Smalltalk
 TinyLogger default
 	ensureStdoutLogger;